metanarchism/Stylesheet/README.md

 If you have never worked with Gulp before, feel free to do some research, maybe check-out this guide: https://travismaynard.com/writing/getting-started-with-gulp

-If this list is out of date, look at the beginning of the `gulpfile.js` and look through the `require` statements and see whether you are missing something from that list.
+If this list of dependencies is out of date, look at the beginning of the `gulpfile.js` and look through the `require` statements and see whether you are missing something from that list.
-You should especially do this if you have installed the above with npm, but you keep getting the `Error: Cannot find module` error when you try to use gulp.
+You should especially do this if you have installed the above with npm, but you keep getting the `Error: Cannot find module` error when you try to run a gulp job.

 ## Usage